Trump Supporters Lose Jobs and Businesses After Participation in Capitol Riot

 “Got tear gassed today, that was quite an experience,” Davis posted on Instagram while grimacing inside the Capitol.
 He graduated from the University of Texas School of Law in 2011.
 He has no record of professional discipline, according to the State Bar of Texas.

-Brock, Ryan and Davis have yet to be criminally charged for their roles at the riot, according to a check of federal court records in Dallas early Sunday.
+Ryan and Davis have yet to be criminally charged for their roles at the riot, according to a check of federal court records in Dallas and DC Sunday evening.
 The Justice Department and FBI have confirmed they are investigating everyone involved in the riot and have repeatedly asked the public for help in producing photographs and video to identify suspects.